baobabyoo/almica/README.md

 ## Examples of images created with this procedure

-This is the ALMA+ACA+TP mosaic of CO 2-1 observations towards Lupus MM3 (presenting three consecutive velocity channels below).
+This is the ALMA+ACA+TP mosaic of CO 2-1 observations towards Lupus MM3 (presenting three consecutive velocity channels below; more channels can be found in the /figures folder).

 ![Lupus MM3](/figures/channel_Lupusmm3_3.png)
 ![Lupus MM3](/figures/channel_Lupusmm3_4.png)